YiLimath/YiLimath.github.io/_pages/agent-system/deep-search.md

 and launch follow-up searches when coverage is weak.
 The final report is useful because its claims and stopping condition remain inspectable.

+## Reference basis

+The figure and control logic are tied to Lakshmanan and Hapke, *Generative AI Design Patterns*, Pattern 12, Figure 4-14, with the original-diagram link given below.
+The research-oriented comparison is Shao et al.'s [STORM paper](https://aclanthology.org/2024.naacl-long.347/), which makes perspective discovery, grounded conversations, and outline curation explicit.

 ## Figure

 ![Deep search workflow](/images/agent-system/15-deep-search.svg)